deacud/Scripts_Thesis_BenWibm/README.md

 ----
 **Analysis scripts:**

-`path_handling.py` handles the path to files etc. **Needs to be adapted to personal need!!**

-`calculations.py` script which contains equations needed.

-`cartoplot.py` handles plotting of 2D data (e.g. Horizontal cross section).
-Used within other scripts.

 `skewT_WB_new.py` script which does plotting of skewT diagrams and wind profiles.

 `HT_plot_WB_new.py` script which does plotting of Height-Time diagrams.